minvws/gfmodules-python-shared/README.md

+# README

 **Summary**:

 The purpose of this package is to include shared interfaces that can be used across all of GFModules repositories.

 **Content:**